GUTY345/OpenCore-Legacy-Patcher-T2/SECURITY.md

 | ------- | ------------------ |
 | 4.0.0 | :white_check_mark: |

 Version 3.1.0 and older are completely unsupported since May 8 2026.
 No technical support will be provided to anyone including forks that are using versions this old.
+Some projects may claim they are using 4.0.0 alpha 1 or 4.0.0 alpha 15 while they are using modified 3.0.0 alpha 4.1 without patching the associated vulnerabilities - watch out for these - for these forks, no technical support will be provided as well.

 ## Reporting a Vulnerability